PS-Wizard/School/FYP/academics/lit_review.typ

 === One Reply Extensions
 When a position has only one legal move (or one non-losing move), the search is extended since the response is forced.
 Since there are no alternative moves to consider, extending the search incurs minimal computational cost while ensuring forced sequences are analyzed completely.
 This helps resolve tactical lines where the opponent has no meaningful choice. @parallel_chess_searching[p.42]

 == Pruning Techniques

+=== Null Move Pruning (NMP)
+Null move pruning exploits the observation that, in most positions, making any legal move is preferable to passing a turn.
+The technique operates by allowing the side to move to "pass" (make a null move), giving the opponent two consecutive moves, and searching the resulting position with reduced depth.
+If this deliberately weakened position still produces a score $>= beta$, the engine can safely assume that the current position is so strong that at least one real move will exceed $beta$, allowing the subtree to be pruned @mastering[p.10] @parallel_chess_searching[p.43].

+The search after the null move is typically performed with a reduced depth (commonly $D-R-1$, where $R$ is the reduction factor, usually 2 or 3) and a narrow window around $beta$ to quickly verify the position's strength.
+However, this technique relies on the fundamental assumption that zugzwang positions, where passing would be preferable to any legal move, are rare.
+Since zugzwang occurs more frequently in endgames with few pieces, engines typically disable null move pruning in such positions or when in check, as the null move assumption breaks down @bijl_2021_exploring[p.12].

+=== Late Move Reduction (LMR)
+Late move reduction exploits strong move ordering to reduce search effort on moves that are unlikely to be best.
+In a well-ordered move list, the most promising moves appear first, while later moves are statistically less likely to improve upon the current best line.
+Rather than searching all moves to the full depth $D$, LMR searches later moves to a reduced depth, typically $D-R$ where $R$ increases with move number and decreases with depth .
+Unlike Principal Variation Search (PVS), which operates with narrow search windows at full depth, LMR fundamentally alters the search depth itself.
+To avoid missing tactical opportunities, LMR includes safeguards that prevent reduction of tactically critical moves such as captures, promotions, checks, check evasions, and killer moves .
+If a reduced-depth search returns a score within the $[alpha, beta]$ window—indicating the move may be better than expected—the engine re-searches the move at full depth.
+While this re-search incurs additional cost, effective move ordering ensures such cases are rare enough that the overall trade-off remains positive. @bijl_2021_exploring[p.12] @alphadeepchess[p.55] @tessaract[p.26]

+The effectiveness of LMR is heavily dependent on move ordering quality.
+AlphaDeepChess reported no improvement from implementing LMR due to insufficient move ordering strength @alphadeepchess[p.65].
+In contrast, the Tesseract engine demonstrated significant performance gains, reducing average search time from 83.87 to 64.13 milliseconds, though with a corresponding decrease in score from 8584 to 8124 @tessaract[p.26].
+This trade off illustrates the delicate nature of LMR and other agressive pruning techniques.

+=== Futility Pruning
+Futility pruning eliminates moves that are unlikely to raise the score above $alpha$ when the search is near the horizon.
+The technique operates on the principle that if a position's static evaluation plus a generous margin still falls below $alpha$, and only a few plies remain to the search horizon, then quiet moves (non-tactical moves) are unlikely to dramatically improve the position and can be safely pruned @parallel_chess_searching[p.41] @marsland[p.11].

+This optimization is particularly effective when applied with quiescence search, as it helps limit the explosive branching factor of the quiescence tree.
+Futility pruning typically applies only at nodes one or two plies from the horizon and to quiet moves, as tactical moves (captures, promotions, checks) can cause non linear evaluation changes that go againt the futility assumption.

 #pagebreak()